What are the Covid entry rules for travellers to European countries?

 Italy

 Incidence rates are rising again in Italy.
 If you enter the country from an EU state, the Schengen zone, Israel, Canada, Japan or the United States, you won't face any major problems at border controls.
 Arrivals must present a passenger locator form and proof of either full vaccination, recovery from Covid-19, or a negative PCR or antigenic test result from the past 48 hours.
-The digital EU Covid certificate is the preferred form of documentation here as well.
-Travellers from the United Kingdom, however, have to enter a five day-quarantine period and get tested again at the end of it.
+The EU Digital Covid Certificate is the preferred form of documentation here, as well.
+Travellers from the United Kingdom, however, have to undergo a five-day quarantine period and get tested again at the end of it.

-Authorities have classified the country itself into four colour-coded zones — ranging from white, yellow, orange to red — in accordance with the local coronavirus infection risk.
+Authorities have classified the country itself into four colour-coded zones — white, yellow, orange and red — in accordance with the local coronavirus infection risk.
 Currently, all of Italy falls into the white, low-risk zone, where life has almost returned to lively pre-pandemic times.

-As of August 6, visiting indoor restaurants and bars, sporting events, museums, theaters, swimming pools, gyms, spas, festivals, fairs and amusement parks will be permitted only for those who have received at least one vaccine dose, recovered from Covid-19 or tested negative.
+As of August 6, visiting indoor restaurants and bars, sporting events, museums, theatres, swimming pools, gyms, spas, festivals, fairs and amusement parks has been permitted only for those who have received at least one vaccine dose, recovered from Covid-19 or tested negative.
 Mask-wearing is mandatory in enclosed public places, crowded outdoor areas and on public transport.
 Government buildings and some shops also measure your temperature as you enter the premises.
 Social distancing is advised.

 Spain

-Spain is recording some of the highest number of cases per capita of all EU countries.
-Regions like Madrid, Catalonia and Andalusia are reporting particularly high infection rates.
-Some countries, such as Germany, therefore require mandatory quarantining upon return from Spain.
+Spain is recording some of the highest cases per capita of all EU countries.
+Regions such as Madrid, Catalonia and Andalusia are reporting particularly high infection rates.
+Some countries, such as Germany, therefore require quarantining upon return from Spain.

 All travellers must fill in a health form ahead of their trip.
-Arrivals from high-risk EU/EEA areas, such as Belgium, Portugal and the Netherlands, must show either a certificate of full vaccination, recovery from Covid-19, or negative PCR or antigen test.
+Arrivals from high-risk EU/EEA areas such as Belgium, Portugal and the Netherlands must show either a certificate of full vaccination, proof of recovery from Covid-19, or negative PCR or antigen test.

-Individuals from a range of non-EU third countries may also enter Spain provided they can show proof of vaccination, recovery from Covid-19, or negative test.
+Individuals from a range of non-EU third countries may also enter Spain provided that they can show proof of vaccination, recovery from Covid-19 or negative test.

 Arrivals from Brazil, South Africa, Argentina, Bolivia, Colombia and Namibia must quarantine for 10 days upon entry.

-Most restrictions on ordinary life have been lifted, though regional variations remain.
-Spain's Madrid, Catalonia and Andalusia regions have instituted a maximum capacity for many venues and establishments, as case numbers continue to be a point of concern there.
+Most restrictions on ordinary life have been lifted, though regional regulations remain.
+The Madrid, Catalonia and Andalusia regions have instituted a maximum capacity for many venues and establishments, as case numbers continue to be a point of concern there.

 Across the entire country, masks must be worn in enclosed public spaces and on public transport but are not necessary outdoors and wherever the minimum social distance of 1,5 meters can be maintained.